Last updated September 23, 2024

 The idea that you workout to burn off calories alone is one of the most strangled mindsets more around food and self love than anything.
 That you earn food by burning it off simply isn’t the way calories and your body composition work alone.
 There are so many factors that go into your weight, structure and build, including genetics.

 Kendter shares, “There are so many things going on today that state ‘you should do this, you should do that.’
-Nutrition is huge and it’s so individualized…eat what the Earth gives you: water, hydration, foods.
-I try not to do any processed foods and avoid foods that are inflammatory.”
+Nutrition is huge and it’s so individualized…eat what the Earth gives you: water, hydration, food.
+I try not to do any processed foods and avoid inflammatory foods.”

 4. No pain, no gain